Introduction

 Safety remains a primary issue in the choice of long-term BTK inhibitors.
 Zanubrutinib reports good tolerance; in the main clinical trial setting, attention is paid to cardiovascular events, hemorrhage risk, and cytopenias in extended exposure.

 In the follow-up of long-term patients, dropout rates due to adverse events are observed, in particular within chronic diseases like CLL, which tend to require ongoing treatment.
-In SEQUOIA a better tolerance profile is reported than that of chemotherapy and immunotherapy regimens like bendamustine plus rituximab.
+In the SEQUOIA study, the tolerability of zanubrutinib was evaluated in comparison with chemotherapy and immunotherapy regimens like bendamustine plus rituximab.

 Clinical interpretation for hematology practice

-For hematologists, the SEQUOIA long-term data play into the evolution of the decision framework between continuous BTK inhibition and time-limited chemoimmunotherapy.
+For hematologists, the long‑term data from the SEQUOIA study contribute to ongoing discussions regarding the use of continuous BTK inhibition compared with time‑limited chemoimmunotherapy approaches.
 Key issues are:

 · Depth and duration of remission under constant BTK inhibition.